Toenail Fungus (Onychomycosis)

 You will describe your foot symptoms to your doctor.
 He or she will ask about any factors that may increase your risk of toenail fungus.
 These include:

-A history of illness that may decrease your resistance to infection or interfere with blood flow to your toes.
-These include:
+- A history of illness that may decrease your resistance to infection or interfere with blood flow to your toes, such as poor circulation or diabetes.

 A skin disease called psoriasis sometimes can cause nail problems that look similar to a fungal infection.
 As a result, your doctor may ask whether you or a family member has psoriasis.
 It is possible for psoriasis and a fungal infection to affect the same toenail.